Chapel Organ Project

 That magnificent organ lasted almost 50 years, and was last played in 1985.
 An electronic organ was rented for two years while preparations were made to rebuild the pipe organ.
 Funds were not available, so the decision was made to purchase the electronic organ.
 As an electronic organ has a useful life span of approximately 20-25 years, the decision was made in 2004 to restore the pipe organ to its original grandeur.
 Several members of the class of 1963 undertook the effort to get this project started.
 In 2004, several organ companies were interviewed, and one stood out for its interest in the Summerall Chapel organ, and for organs that they have built and rebuilt.
 That company – Cornell Zimmer Organ Builders -- located in North Carolina was selected to restore the Summerall Chapel Organ.

-Once completed the Summerall Chapel Organ will have over 100 ranks making it the largest pipe organ in Charleston (right now the largest is at First Scots Presbyterian with 71 ranks).
-The newly renovated organ will support the programs at The Citadel for many years to come to include our chapel services, weddings, the very popular Candlelight Christmas Program, as well as special events such as the Spoleto Festival, etc.
+Once completed, the Summerall Chapel Organ will have over 100 ranks making it the largest pipe organ in Charleston.
+The newly renovated organ will support the programs at The Citadel for many years to come, to include our chapel services, weddings, class memorial services, the very popular Candlelight Christmas Program, as well as special events such as the Spoleto Festival, etc.

 Many thanks to Colonel Mark Bebensee and Mr. Mackay Salley, Citadel `63 for their background and history of the Summerall Chapel Organ and Restoration Project.
-For more information on this project, to include testimonials and to hear the new console, as well as an update on funds raised so far and a list of donors, OR to make a donation to this project, please visit:http://foundation.citadel.edu/chapelorgan.
+For more information on this project, to include testimonials and to hear the new console, as well as an update on funds raised so far and a list of donors, OR to make a donation to this project, please visit:http://foundation.citadel.edu/chapel organ.
+You may also contact Mackay Salley, class of 63, at 336-317-2275 for additional information.